brainwobble/brainwobble.github.io/README.md

 A service must be:

-    Free to use (or offer a meaningful free tier)
+    Free to use (or offer a meaningful free tier(or be a "legal" service))

     Safe and non‑malicious